-Is 2018 the year we finally see the impact of Artificial Intelligence (AI) on Sales Enablement?
+Is this the year we finally see the impact of Artificial Intelligence (AI) on Sales Enablement?
 We think so, and we aren’t alone.

 Whether it’s leveraging a sales assistant to offer human conversation to more leads, allowing salespeople to focus on closing deals or tools to analyze existing customers’ profiles to filter an intelligent set to target customers to pursue, AI is making a major impact on salespeople’s ability to perform.

 "For AI to work, it requires three major elements: smarter data models, easy access to unlimited amounts of data, and cheap and powerful cloud computing.
 Today, these three elements are becoming not only accessible but commonplace."

 What Will This Mean for Sales Teams?